2026 Winter Olympics: Opening ceremony

-The opening ceremony will be held on 6 February 2026 at San Siro (Milan), entitled "Armonia" (Harmony).
-The ceremony will be produced by Banijay Entertainment-owned Balich Wonder Studio.
-Marco Balich, Creative Lead of the Opening Ceremony, explained that the word harmony comes from ancient Greek.
-"It means 'bringing together' in musical terms, different elements.
+The opening ceremony was held on 6 February 2026, at Stadio San Siro in Milan, titled Armonia ("Harmony").
+The ceremony was produced by Banijay Live (Balich Wonder Studio).
+Marco Balich, Creative Lead of the Opening Ceremony, explained that the word harmony derives from Ancient Greek: "It means 'bringing together' in musical terms, different elements."
+The opening ceremony also featured special performances from American singer Mariah Carey, as well as Italian artists Laura Pausini and Andrea Bocelli.
+Two Olympic cauldrons were lit in both Milan and Cortina d'Ampezzo, a first in Games' history.

-Closing Ceremony

-The closing ceremony will be held at the Verona Arena on 22 February 2026, entitled "Beauty in Action".
-The closing ceremony will also feature world-renowned ballet dancer Roberto Bolle, principal dancer at La Scala Theatre Ballet, and Alfredo Accatino will direct the closing ceremony.

 Sports

-The 2026 Winter Olympics are scheduled to feature 116 medal events in 16 disciplines, an increase of seven events and one discipline over Beijing 2022.
-New medal events will include men's and women's dual moguls in freestyle skiing, the return of the men's and women's doubles in luge (replacing the open doubles event), men's and women's team alpine combined, women's large hill individual in ski jumping, and mixed relay team in skeleton.
-The Games will have the highest percentage of women's participation in Winter Olympic history, at 47%.
+The 2026 Winter Olympics featured 116 medal events in 16 disciplines, an increase of seven events and one discipline over Beijing 2022.
+New medal events included ski mountaineering, men's and women's dual moguls in freestyle skiing, the return of the men's and women's doubles in luge (replacing the open doubles event), men's and women's team combined events in alpine skiing, women's large hill individual in ski jumping, and a mixed relay team event in skeleton.
+The Games had the highest percentage of women's participation in Winter Olympic history until that point (Nordic combined remained the only Winter Olympic sport in which only men compete), at 47%.

-The alpine mixed team parallel event has been dropped.
-Alpine combined will switch from an individual format to two-person teams; the event had seen diminishing participation due to evolving technical and training requirements, and had been dropped from the FIS Alpine Ski World Cup circuit in 2020.
-Team ski jumping and Nordic combined will also switch to two-person teams, with the latter adopting a large hill/2x7.5km course.
-For the first time, women will race the same distances as men in cross-country skiing.
+The alpine mixed team parallel event was dropped, while team ski jumping, alpine combined, and Nordic combined all switched to being pairs events.
+Team combined replaced the individual alpine combined due to evolving technical and training requirements that had diminished its popularity; it was dropped from the FIS Alpine Ski World Cup circuit in 2020, and contested at the Olympics for the final time in 2022.
+Nordic combined switched to a large hill/2×7.5 km course, while women raced the same distances as men in cross-country skiing.

-At the 138th IOC Session on 20 July 2021, the IOC approved a proposal by the organising committee to add ski mountaineering as a debuting optional sport.
-It will consist of three medal events: men's sprint, women's sprint, and mixed relay.
-In February 2024, the IIHF announced an agreement with the National Hockey League (NHL) to allow its players to participate in the Olympic men's hockey tournament for the first time since 2014.
+At the 138th IOC Session on 20 July 2021, the IOC approved a proposal by the Fondazione Milano Cortina 2026 to add ski mountaineering as a debuting optional sport.
+It consisted of three medal events: men's sprint, women's sprint, and mixed relay.

+In February 2024, the International Ice Hockey Federation (IIHF) reached an agreement with the National Hockey League (NHL) to allow the league's professional players to participate in the men's hockey tournament for the first time since 2014.
+NHL players were originally scheduled to return to Olympic hockey in 2022, but the league and its players' union opted out due to the COVID-19 pandemic.

 Numbers in parentheses indicate the number of medal events contested in each discipline.